 Deeds: To set up a transaction for your deed and supporting documents, please attach your document to the form found here.
 After filling out your information and submitting the form, you'll receive an email within five minutes.
 Click on the link in the email and you'll be on your way to completing your transaction!

 Power Of Attorney: If you are submitting your real estate-related POA to your title agent, mortgage broker, realtor, or the county, we recommend you confirm with the intended recipient that they will accept electronically signed and notarized documents.

 Things to Note

 - Our support team may ask you to provide the property address.
 This is necessary to see if your county allows e-recording of real estate-related documents and can also be useful for looking up eligible title agencies if necessary.

-- If you provide the support team with the contact information of your loan officer or title agent, our real-estate team may be able to reach out to establish a relationship with them in order for you to complete your transaction via Notarize.
+- If you provide the support team with the contact information of your loan officer or title agent, our real estate team may be able to establish a relationship with them for you to complete your transaction via Notarize.
 We are not able to guarantee that this will be the outcome in all cases.

 - In some states and counties, the title agency is decided by the buyer, in others, it may be decided by the seller.
 You don't have to go with the title agency recommended by your realtor in all cases.